 Get lost in the local markets

-The best place to get a feel for local life in Africa is the market, and in Arusha, markets are as colourful and interesting as they get.
+The best place to get a feel for local life in Africa is the market, and in Arusha they are as colourful and interesting as they get.
 You’ll find everything from Maasai handicrafts and jewellery to fresh fruit, spices, carvings, and local textiles.
 Even if you’re not a shopper, visiting the markets is an unforgettable experience.

-The Central Market on Bondeni Street (also known as Soko Kuu or “Big Market”) in the heart of the city can be a sensory overload, while the Kilombero Market on Sokione Road is a smaller version that is a lot less overwhelming.
+The Central Market on Bondeni Street (also known as Soko Kuu or “Big Market”) in the heart of the city can be a sensory overload, while the Kilombero Market on Sokione Road is smaller and a lot less overwhelming.
 Get ready to haggle — and beware of pickpockets.

 Visit the Natural History Museum